-IPDC serves its members and their citizens by fostering regional collaboration, and by providing professional and technical expertise.
-IPDC houses the region’s Area Agency on Aging, Housing Programs, and also provides services through its Economic, Community and Workforce Development programs, and Local Government and Technical Assistance programs.
+The Commission serves its members and their citizens by fostering regional collaboration and providing professional and technical expertise.
+The Commission houses the region’s Area Agency on Aging, Housing Programs, Rural Planning Organization, Workforce Development Boardand provides services through its Economic, Community and Workforce Development programs and Local Government and Technical Assistance program.

 The Benefits of a Regional Council

-As members of the Isothermal Planning and Development Commission, local governments:
+As members of the Isothermal Regional Commission, local governments:

 - Share information to solve common problems

-- Avoic duplication of efforts and better coordinate services
+- Avoid duplication of efforts and better coordinate services

 - Work through a single agency to obtain and administer funds from numerous federal and state agencies, as well as from private foundations and corporations